CarlGao4/Demucs-Gui/usage.md

 - `{stem}`: stem name
 - `{ext}`: default output file extension
 - `{model}`: model name
 - `{host}`: URL host name.
-If input is local file, it will be "localfile"
+If input is local file, it will be "localfile" *\*New in 1.3a1*
 - `{0}`, `{1}`, ...: input file name and its parent folder names, 0 for file name, 1 for parent folder name, and so on.
 You can use up to 15.
-If the number is greater than the actual number of parent folders, it will be empty.
+If the number is greater than the actual number of parent folders, it will be empty. *\*New in 1.3a1*

 For example, when saving stem "vocals" of "audio.mp3" using model htdemucs, with output format flac, the default location `separated/{model}/{track}/{stem}.{ext}` would be "separated/htdemucs/audio/vocals.flac", with the folder "separated" created under the same folder of the original audio file.